El Condor Pasa (horse): Background

 El Condor Pasa was a dark bay horse with a large white star bred in Kentucky by his Japanese owner Takashi Watanabe.
-His sire, Kingmambo was a highly successful breeding stallion.
+His sire, Kingmambo, was a highly successful breeding stallion.
 His progeny included the British Classic winners Light Shift, Russian Rhythm, King's Best, Henrythenavigator, Virginia Waters and Rule of Law as well as major winners in Japan, France (Divine Proportions) and the United States (Lemon Drop Kid).
 Watanabe sent the horse into training with Yoshi Ninomiya, who operated a small stable with only ten horses.

 El Condor Pasa was named after the Peruvian musical play of the same name, as Watanabe had a peer in his alma meter (Keio University) that he respected that spent time in Peru; as well as expanding his sire's partial name (Mambo) to mean "South American music" in general.
-This was the not the first horse Watanabe named "El Condor Pasa", as he owned another horse of the same name several years prior although he suffered a fatal injury that required euthanization before he could make his debut.
+This was not the first horse Watanabe named "El Condor Pasa", as he owned another horse of the same name several years prior who suffered a fatal injury that required euthanization before he could make his debut.